richardburd/richardburd-cli-app/README.md

 ## Install instructions

-You will need Ruby installed on your machine to run this program; simply fork a copy of this repo onto your machine and run the `boulder-weathercheck` file in the `bin` directory to execute the program, follow the instructions on the command line interface to enter data and receive results.
+You will need Ruby installed on your machine to run this program; you will also need to download and install the Nokogiri and Open-Uri Ruby Gems...but you do not need Bundler.
+After grabbing the necessary gems, clone a copy of this repo onto your machine and run the `boulder-weathercheck` file in the `bin` directory to execute the program, follow the instructions on the command line interface to enter data and receive results.

 ### Project Structure